aerogear/aerogear-android-core/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.jboss.aerogear/aerogear-android-core.svg)](http://search.maven.org/#search%7Cga%7C1%7Caerogear-android-core)
 [![Javadocs](http://www.javadoc.io/badge/org.jboss.aerogear/aerogear-android-core.svg?color=blue)](http://www.javadoc.io/doc/org.jboss.aerogear/aerogear-android-core)

-AeroGear's Android libraries were built as jar and aar packages using [Maven](http://maven.apache.org/) and the [android-maven-plugin](https://github.com/jayway/maven-android-plugin).
-The project follows the standard Maven layout so it can be imported directly into most IDEs as a Maven project.

 ## Core

 The core library contains common components and interfaces which the rest of the AeroGear Android libraries depend on.